2018 NCCIA Annual Conference

 5:30 – 7:30

 Enjoy a real 70’s experience.
+This venue, located inside the Sheraton Hotel, was once one of the most happening clubs in Uptown and still has the feel of a classic ’70s nightclub.
 Bring your platform shoes and best polyester wear for a fun retro evening.
 (Although we know you’ll miss farmer Bubba’s pig)!

 Sponsored by Atlas Insurance Management

 Medical Stop Loss Trends and Strategies: Funding medical stop loss in a captive continues to be prevalent for both large and mid-size employers.
 This session will explore why this trend is expected to continue and best practices associated with applying cost containment strategies to control health plan budgets and medical stop loss claims.